One of the most common reasons people reach out to us for coaching is that their bookings aren’t where they want them to be.

 Understanding Whether There’s Actually a Problem

-When I chat with people who are panicking over the number of bookings they have, I first ask them how this current quarter has stacked up against the same quarter last year.
+When we chat with people who are panicking over the number of bookings they have, we first ask them how this current quarter has stacked up against the same quarter last year.

 Often times people don’t know because they don’t keep track of their inquiries or bookings.
 If you follow us, you know that I’m a big believer in keeping track of this information because it can reveal whether there’s actually a problem or not.